 Depending on your kid’s age you can easily adjust the amount and difficulty level of knowledge you are providing them.

-Another good way of getting them excited about this easy craft idea is to read a book about rainbows.
+Another good way of getting them excited about this easy growing a rainbow activity is to read a book about rainbows.
 Make a trip to the library or take a look at those cute books: